not-timid/a1/README.md

 [part 1 of this Semantic UI with custom theming article, ](https://annacoding.com/article/6FndBILqMD16Bp7w95WJrd) but it threw some nasty Webpack errors.
-`npm install semantic-ui-less @zeit/next-less` would add 521 packages:
-64 MB for 7166 items, 31 vulnerabilities (23 moderate, 6 high, 2 critical).
+`npm install semantic-ui-less @zeit/next-less` would add 521 packages, 64 MB for 7166 items, 31 vulnerabilities (23 moderate, 6 high, 2 critical).

 Then I tried the ['Install' section of the React Semantic UI docs, ](https://react.semantic-ui.com/usage#install) but couldn't get it to work.
-`npm install semantic-ui-react semantic-ui-css` would add 16 packages:
+`npm install semantic-ui-react semantic-ui-css` would add 16 packages, 26 MB for 3936 items.
-26 MB for 3936 items, the '5 moderate severity vulnerabilities' are from previously installed packages.

 ### __Modify the default Tailwind theme's colours__